ypid/ansible-paedml_linux/docs/cheat-sheet.rst

 * If there is a upstream Proxy server provided, use it by writing for example ``cache_peer wwwproxy.belwue.de parent 8080 3130 default no-query`` into ``server:/etc/squid3/local.conf``.

+.. * To allow to connect to non-default http ports.
+     Commented out ACL '# http_access deny !web_ports' in server:/etc/squid3/squid.conf

+     Will break on update.

 Printing
 ~~~~~~~~